lgbouma/lgbouma.com/content/research.md

-I work at the intersection of stellar astrophysics and exoplanet science, using time-domain surveys to understand how exoplanets form and evolve.
+I work at the intersection of exoplanet science and stellar astrophysics, using time-domain surveys to understand how exoplanets form and evolve.

 ### Young Planets in Star Clusters